timtroendle/possibility-for-electricity-autarky/report/supplementary.md

 # Code and data

-The code and reproducible workflow used in this analysis is available online (ADD citation).
-Furthermore, the resulting data is available online as well (ADD citation).
+The code and reproducible workflow used to perform this analysis is available online [@Trondle:2019b].
+Furthermore, the resulting data is available online as well [@Trondle:2019a].

 # Spatial and spatio-temporal data sources